 Movie afternoons: When it’s movie afternoon time, a movie (or two) will be shown in the bar with the added bonus of free popcorn.
 Movies range from good old classics to latest releases.There aren’t any set days and times for movie afternoons as they are generally quite spontaneous.with details being posted on the Kampot Noticeboard on Facebook.
 However, if you want to know more, you can just pop round to the Magic Sponge and ask William!

 Sports Sunday: Whatever big game, match, fight or race you want to watch, whether it’s on early or late, you should be able to catch it at the Magic Sponge.

-Watch a movie at Ecran Movie House
+Watch a movie at Ecran Movie House – no longer in business

 Like the idea of renting an on-demand movie of your choice and watching it in a private, air conditioned room?
 Then head along to Ecran Movie House.
 The cost is $3.50 per person, per movie (min 2 pax), however, this is discounted to $2.75 on Sundays.
 Eating and drinking is permitted in the rooms, so take advantage of their “movie room delivery” and order some delicious hand-pulled noodles, dumplings or Peking duck and an ice-cold beer from Ecran Noodles.

 Alternatively, if you are happy to mingle with others you can go along to one of the public screenings every Monday, Thursday, Friday and Saturday at 7.30 p.m.
 The movies shown vary greatly in genre, year, and language but regularly include latest releases.
 They also show Cambodia related movies and documentaries such as The Killing Fields and The Missing Picture every Monday and Saturday at 4 p.m. and Wednesday at 7 p.m.
 Public screening movies are shown on a 4m screen at a cost of $2.50 per person.